dotnet/AspNetCore.Docs/aspnetcore/signalr/groups.md

 By [Brennan Conroy](https://github.com/BrennanConroy)

-Users and groups is how SignalR exposes connection management.
+SignalR allows messages to be sent to named groups of connections, as well as to all connections associated with a specific user.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/signalr/groups/sample/) [(how to download)](xref:tutorials/index#how-to-download-a-sample)

-## What are users?
+## Users in SignalR

 SignalR allows you to send messages to all connections associated with a specific user.
 By default SignalR uses the `ClaimTypes.NameIdentifier` from the `ClaimsPrincipal` associated with the connection as the user identifier.
-Multiple connections can be associated with the same user.
-For example, you can be connected on your desktop, your phone, and your laptop.
-If a message is sent to the user all three connections will receive the message.
+A single user can have multiple connections to a SignalR application.
+For example, a user could be connected on their desktop as well as their phone.
+Each device has a separate SignalR connection, but they are all associated with the same user.
+If a message is sent to the user, all of the connections associated with that user will receive the message.

 Send a message to a specific user by passing the user identifier to the `User` function in your hub method as shown in the following example: